 Mapping the Underground

 After speaking with several seasoned local explorers from the Underground Ozarks Forum, I've found several who believe that they have extensively explored Underground Eureka.
 In most cases, they've entered the underground by crawling into storm drains and have encountered lots of debris and water runoff, but most have never seen an underground storefront.
-This leads me to believe that there is more than one system of tunnels in Eureka Springs.
+This led me to believe that there is more than one system of tunnels in Eureka Springs.

 « Back to Underground Eureka Homepage

-Tunnel Speculation Map (Click to Enlarge) Creek Routing Tunnel
+Tunnel Speculation Map (Click to Enlarge)

-Auditorium Groundbreaking Photo Detail (1928) Creek Routing Tunnel - Today
+Auditorium Groundbreaking Photo Detail (1928)

 Is This the Same Creek Routing Tunnel?

-Recent Photo Courtesy of Underground Ozarks
+Photo Courtesy of our friends on Underground Ozarks